This essential oil rollerball recipe for stress and anxious feelings is EVERYTHING!

-Calming Essential Oils for Stress
+Calming Essential Oils for Stress and Anxious Feelings

 By nature, I am a very anxious person.